 The more you move, the more you feel.
 The less you move, the less you feel.
 To slow to a stop is to become dull and lackluster; to be less alive!
 If you are rigid, MOVE.
 If you have pain, MOVE.
 If you are emotionally stuck, MOVE.
 Every day, JUST MOVE.
 Emotion needs a vehicle.

 Next time you’re feeling down, stressed, anxious, angry, or inadequate, change your physical position.
 Go for a walk, dance, take a Primal Vinyasa class… move your body and your mood will will move too.
 A well-guided movement practice can take you from depression to feeling great in just a few moments.
-Releasing trapped emotions is the best way I know to enable that self-healing body of yours to do its job!
+Releasing trapped emotions is the best way I know to enable our self-healing bodies of to do their job!